 5. Review the risks and actions regularly to ensure that your precautions remain effective.

 Working at a height presents obvious risks, and increases the likelihood of injury – sometimes even fatalities.
-Whilst figures are improving thanks to an increased awareness of the risks, it is still vitally important to take extra care whilst working at a height, to only use the appropriate safe access equipment, and to wear appropriate PPE.
-The use of safer alternatives to ladders, such as scaffold towers and access platforms; as well as the use of appropriate footwear, fall-arrest harnesses and ladder stabilising feet, increases safety on site.
+Whilst figures are improving thanks to an increased awareness of the risks, it is still vitally important to take extra care whilst working at a height.
+You must only use appropriate safe access equipment, and wear appropriate PPE.
+The use of safer alternatives to ladders, such as scaffold towers and access platforms, fall-arrest harnesses and ladder stabilising feet, increases safety on site.
 For more advice on working safely at a height, read our blog.

 You can help to reduce the risks involved by using specially designed low-vibration equipment, wearing protective clothing such as heavy duty work gloves, and taking regular breaks from work.
 For more advice on Hand Arm Vibration Syndrome, read our blog.

-Many pieces of equipment you use on site, from saws and drills to breakers and grinders, can produce a lot of noise.
-Exposure to loud noises can damage the hearing.
+Many pieces of equipment that you use on site, from saws and drills to breakers and grinders, can produce a lot of noise.
+Exposure to loud noises can damage your hearing.
 As a general rule, if you need to raise your voice so someone can hear you 2m away, or if you’re exposed to noisy tools or machinery for more than 30 mins each day, you will need to take extra care to avoid damage to your hearing.
-It is vital that you wear ear protectors whilst using, or if you are in the vicinity of anyone using, any loud machinery or tools.
+It is vital that you wear ear protection, such as ear plugs or ear defenders, whilst using, or if you are in the vicinity of anyone using, any loud machinery or tools.
 If is also important to take breaks from exposure to the loud noises.

-Many processes on site, including drilling, breaking, sawing, sanding and grinding, can also result in a lot of dust being produced.
+Many processes on site, including drilling, breaking, sawing, sanding and grinding, can result in a lot of dust being produced.
 Inhaling dust can cause serious health issues, including respiratory problems such as asthma, silicosis and even cancer.
 It is much easier to prevent dust from becoming airborne, than to try to control it once it is already in the air.
 With this in mind, we offer a wide range of products with integrated dust collection systems, which enable you to work safely with a much reduced risk of inhaling dust particles.
+We also have separate dust extraction systems, dust suppression systems and vacuums available for hire which help to prevent dust from becoming airborne and posing a risk to your health.
+Simply enquire online or over the phone to find out more.
+It is important that, even when using a dust extraction system or dust supression system, you still wear a dust protection mask to further reduce the risk of inhaling any dust that the system fails to supress.